 Current programming updates:

-• Our Garden Party fundraiser has been rescheduled from May 1 to Aug.
+• The Dublin Arts Council Garden Party fundraiser has been rescheduled for Aug.
 28, 2020.
 Tickets are on sale here.

-• Our next Art & Wellness Discovery Event: CONNECT is still scheduled to take place on Saturday, June 13.
-Details are here.
+• Our next Art & Wellness Discovery Event: CONNECT is scheduled to take place on Saturday, Sept.
+26. Details are here.

 Art is essential, now more than ever – to remind us of our better selves and to help us support each other with creativity and compassion.
-During this unprecedented time of social isolationism, people across the world are utilizing the arts to bridge connection and healing.
-We encourage interaction (when recommended) with our Public Art Cell Phone Tour and our geocaching-inspired Riverboxes.
+We encourage safe interaction with our Public Art Cell Phone Tour and our geocaching-inspired Riverboxes.

 If you go outside, be sure to follow recommendations from Ohio Department of Health and practice the CDC’s recommended guidelines for disinfecting and social distancing.
 Anyone exhibiting signs of fever, cough or sore throat, should stay at home to minimize the virus’ spread.